EPOS05/eposbox/README.md

 # EPOSbox
 The repo made for you 🍃

-Click [here](https://lrdsnow.github.io/lrdsnow/purekfd/pkgviewer.html?repourl=https://raw.githubusercontent.com/EPOS05/EPOSbox/main/misaka.json) to see what's available on EPOSbox (only MDC/KFD repo preview)
+Click [here](https://lrdsnow.github.io/lrdsnow/purekfd/pkgviewer.html?repourl=https://raw.githubusercontent.com/EPOS05/EPOSbox/main/misaka.json) to see what's available on EPOSbox (MDC/KFD repo preview only)

 ## How do I use it?
 Use the following URL to start using EPOSbox with **misaka**: